Volume II: Section 4 - Rules of the Tribunal and Courts of the Church in Wales

 PART XV – The Provincial Court

-- Subject to Rule 150 a member of the Church in Wales shall be entitled to have a copy of any Judgment on payment of an appropriate fee, save that the Archbishop, any Diocesan Bishop and any Judge of the Provincial Court shall be entitled to have a copy without payment.
+149. Subject to Rule 150 a member of the Church in Wales shall be entitled to have a copy of any Judgment on payment of an appropriate fee, save that the Archbishop, the Archbishop’s Registrar, any Diocesan Bishop and any Judge of the Provincial Court shall be entitled to have a copy without payment.

-- The determination of an appeal from the Tribunal shall be made public in such manner as the Court after giving the Respondent an opportunity to make representation shall think fit but in any event shall be notified in writing to the Diocesan Bishop who made the reference not more than seven days after the conclusion of the appeal.
+150. The determination of an appeal from the Tribunal shall be made public in such manner as the Court after giving the Respondent an opportunity to make representation shall think fit but in any event shall be notified in writing to the person who made the reference and the relevant Diocesan Bishop (if different) not more than seven days after the conclusion of the appeal.

 RULES OF THE DIOCESAN COURTS